salhi100/django_airbnb_cloning_practice/README.md

   - Module information is stated in requirements.txt
 - Purpose is to make website for fitcuration: exercise recommendation system

+# 1. Directory Structure

+- config is master folder
+- rest of folders are just applications. applications are group of functionalities

+### configuration directory structure

+- settings.py: you can refer to installed default apps in django.
+- __init___.py:  helps to work like python package
+- urls.py: controls url of the website.
+Can also be established under application.

+### application directory structure

+- apps.py: just configuration file
+- admin.py: reflects changes on admin panel
+- models.py: describing how database look like.
+  - Django ORM translates python code into SQL Instructions to database.
+  - Whatever you put in models.py, Django will make it into database table.
+- views.py: function that renders html
+- urls.py: you can create urls.py under an application.
+  like /users/profile, /users/delete, /users/register etc.

 # 2. Creating a Django Project

 ```shell